gouz/choc/README.md

 This tool takes your export.json and display a table into your terminal with the talks, speakers, ratings, ...

-You can export into a TSV file too!

 ## Installation